riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

  F_{q^2} where q = 2^127 - 1, with a prime-order subgroup and
  recommended point validation to avoid twist attacks.
-We do not consider cofactors or the twist of the curve; it is up to the implementer to avoid these by point validation, or up to the protocol designer to choose an encoding that is naturally restricted to the prime-order subgroup like Ristretto or Decaf.
+We do not consider cofactors or the twist of the curve; it is up to the implementer to avoid these by point validation.
+Otherwise, it is up to the protocol designer to choose an encoding that is naturally restricted to the prime-order subgroup like Ristretto or Decaf.